how to make concrete smooth and shiny

 There are several different types of concrete finishes that you can achieve, depending on your desired look and functionality.
 Some of the more common finishes include (source):

-For smooth and shiny concrete, you are going to employ both the troweling process as well as the polishing process to achieve the finish that you desire.
+For smooth and shiny concrete, you are going to employ both the troweling process and the polishing process to achieve the finish that you desire.
 The final polishing process involves a specialized polishing machine that utilizes a penetrating chemical and/or abrasives.

 Before Curing: How to Achieve the Smoothest Concrete